-“Unfortunately, the irresponsible actions of a some park users has negatively affected the visitor experience at the Perdido Key camping area and has placed a heavy burden on the natural resources there,” said Superintendent Dan Brown.
-“It is our responsibility as the stewards of this land to prevent further damage, and develop a plan to improve the visitor experience.”
-During the closure, the park will work with backcountry camping experts throughout the National Park Service and the country to develop a management plan for the area.
+“Unfortunately, the actions of some park users have negatively affected the visitor experience at the Perdido Key camping area and has placed a heavy burden on the natural resources there,” said Acting Superintendent, Darrell Echols.
+“It is our responsibility as stewards of this area to prevent further damage and develop a plan to improve the visitor experience while protecting sensitive habitats.”